Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Quotas

 **Explanation:**
-"Constraints" is incorrect; this term is not used for quota/billing limits in AWS.
+Constraints is incorrect; this term is not used for quota/billing limits in AWS.
-"Segments" is incorrect; it does not relate to usage limits.
+Segments is incorrect; it does not relate to usage limits.
-"Blocks" is incorrect; AWS does not use "blocks" for usage/billing control.
+Blocks is incorrect; AWS does not use blocks for usage/billing control.
-"Quotas" is correct.
+Quotas is correct.
 AWS service quotas (formerly limits) prevent overuse and potential runaway costs, and ensure resources remain available.

 ---